krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore needs to analyze whether they met quarterly sales projections.
+Q. Cymbal Superstore needs to analyze whether they met quarterly sales projections.
 Analysts assigned to run this query are familiar with SQL.
 What data solution should they implement?
 ```
 ```
 BigQuery